-Here's our list of nine of the best brunch places in Las Vegas for your Sunday Funday.
+Here's our list of ten of the best brunch places in Las Vegas for your Sunday Funday.

 We've also rounded up the best restaurants you must try in Vegas, review the complete list here.

 Michael Mina’s spin on French cuisine reinvents fine dining in a lively, art deco bistro setting.
 The atmosphere is a perfect fit for brunch, where escargot and caviar are served alongside Nutella sticky buns, chicken French dip sandwiches and duck confit waffles.
 Wash it all down with everlasting rosé.
 Aria, 877.230.2742